garshankumar/Ex.No.1---Data-Preprocessing/README.md

 ##ALGORITHM:
 ```

+1.Importing the libraries
+2.Importing the dataset
+3.Taking care of missing data
+4.Encoding categorical data
+5.Normalizing the data
-Importing the librariesImporting the datasetTaking care of missing dataEncoding categorical dataNormalizing the dataSplitting the data into test and train
+6.Splitting the data into test and train
 ```
 ##PROGRAM: